 Total of people that favorited this listing

-Borgo Casanova Villa can accommodate 16 guests.
+Borgo Casanuova Villa can accommodate 16 guests.
 The house has a private garden with wrought iron tables and chairs, umbrella, deck chairs, and barbecue.
 The villa is on two floors and has two entrances.
 On the ground floor, there are two communicating living rooms with fireplace, a fully equipped kitchen on the right side of the house, dining room and second kitchen corner on the left side of the house, and two standard double bedrooms with ensuite bathroom with shower.

 The upper floor is not connected.
 On the right side of the house, there are one double bedroom with ensuite bathroom with shower and one triple bedroom with bathroom with shower.
 On the left side of the house on the upper floor, there are two double rooms with own bathroom with shower and one triple bedroom with large bathroom with shower and tub.

 This week is all about recharging.
-You will move at a relaxed pace.
-Participation, in any event, is not mandatory and there will be plenty of time offered to explore on your own.
+You will move at a relaxed pace; participation in any event is not mandatory and there will be plenty of time offered to explore on your own.
 You will certainly have time to re-learn the art of relaxation or as the Italians say “Il Bel Fai Niente,” set mindful goals, and renew your entire sense of well-being.

 Giardino delle Rose (Rose Garden) houses a collection of roses, lemons, and other plants, as well as a Japanese garden.
 It contains about 400 varieties of roses for a total of about 1,200 plants.
-The garden was created in 1865 by Giuseppe Poggi, who also designed the piazzale, on behalf of the City of Florence in anticipation of moving the capital of Italy from Turin.
-It covers about one hectare of land which offers a panoramic view of the city, sandwiched between viale Poggi, via di San Salvatore and via dei Bastioni.
+The garden was created in 1865 by Giuseppe Poggi, who also designed the piazzale on behalf of the City of Florence in anticipation of moving the capital of Italy from Turin.
+It covers about one hectare of land which offers a panoramic view of the city, sandwiched between viale Poggi, via di San Salvatore, and via dei Bastioni.

-Piazzale Michelangelo offers panoramic views of Florence and the Arno valley.
-The Piazzale Michelangelo is dedicated to the city’s most famous Renaissance artist Michelangelo Buonarroti.
+Piazzale Michelangelo offers panoramic views of Florence and the Arno Valley.
+The Piazzale Michelangelo is dedicated to the city’s most famous Renaissance artist, Michelangelo Buonarroti.
 At the center of the square stands a replica of his most famous statue, the David.
-The bronze statue is set on a large pedestal, decorated with replicas of allegorical statues depicting day, night, dusk, and dawn.
+The bronze statue is set on a large pedestal, decorated with replicas of allegorical statues depicting day, night, dusk and dawn.